sohinireddy45/RNA-Seq-Pipeline/README.md

 #### **Overview of the Approach**

 1. **Gene Selection**: Predefined lists of rod- and cone-enriched genes were used to filter the RNA-Seq dataset.
-2. **Normalization**: Log-transformed counts per million (CPM) and Z-score normalization were applied to standardize expression data across samples.
-3. **Visualization**: Heatmaps and boxplots were generated to compare expression patterns and summarize trends between normal and tumor samples.
+2. **Visualization**: Heatmaps and boxplots were generated to compare expression patterns and summarize trends between normal and tumor samples.

 ---